Methodology

 Along with its competitive fees and a highly-rated, easy-to-use mobile app, Qtrade covers transfer fees from other online brokers and a suite of educational tools.

 Looking to take your investments into your own hands?
 Qtrade Direct InvestingTM is a discount online broker that offers top-of-the-line portfolio analytics tools and a robust trading platform designed for new and experienced DIY investors.
-You can even trade over 140 specially-picked ETFs commission free.
+All Stocks, ETFs, and Mutual Funds are now commission-free.

 - $0 commission on ETFs, mutual funds and more